GoogleCloudPlatform/community/tutorials/storage-quickstart.md

 * At the top of the **Bucket details** page, click [**Upload files**][spotlight-upload-file] and select a file to upload.
 * Drag and drop a file onto the space below the bucket name.
-* If you're using the interactive version of this tutorial in the GCP Console, you can [click this link to create a sample text file][create-sample-file], and then click [**Refresh Bucket**][spotlight-refresh-bucket] at the top of the page to see it in your bucket.
+* If you're using the interactive version of this tutorial in the Cloud Console, you can [click this link to create a sample text file][create-sample-file], and then click [**Refresh Bucket**][spotlight-refresh-bucket] at the top of the page to see it in your bucket.